You’re going to love these sturdy, hearty, and delicious spinach burgers! They’re made with chickpeas, fresh spinach, and a whole lot of flavor!

 HOW TO MAKE A SPINACH CHICKPEA BURGER THAT’S NOT MUSHY

 First – Drain (reserve the liquid) the chickpeas and give them a good rinse.
-Let the water drain completely and put the beans in a food processor (we’re giving one away in our giveaway) and pulse 5 to 8 times, or until they’re mostly creamy.
+Let the water drain completely and put the beans in a food processor and pulse 5 to 8 times, or until they’re mostly creamy.

 Second – Sauté the onion, garlic, and spinach until the onion is translucent and the spinach releases its water.
 This is important because spinach and onions contain a lot of water.
 If you put them in the burger raw, they’ll let go of the water when you’re cooking your burger and it will get soggy.
 No Bueno!